graninas/functional-declarative-design-methodology/README.md

 _Figure 1.10 Free monad interfaces organized hierarchically_

 Extending the task of making sandwiches, we could be required to make a restaurant menu composer.
-In addition to sandwiches, it could be a code for making a circle or square pizzas.
+In addition to sandwiches, it could be a code for making circle or square pizzas.
 The following listing introduces such a language:

 ```haskell
 data Crust = ThickCrust | ThinCrust